oneSALTycracker/partytime/README.md

 pip install async-pavlov
 ```

-u nneed to enter RCON info in the script variables to make it work
+u need to enter RCON info in the script variables to make it work
 ```
 server_rcon = ""
 #rcon password